daneb/ClipWizard/README.md

 ## Acknowledgments

-- Icon design by [Designer Name/Source]
+- Icon design by Grok AI
 - Thanks to the SwiftUI community for resources and inspiration
 - Special thanks to all contributors and beta testers